Mongolian Camel Racing Festival

 The races are open to Bactrian camels of various ages, with different categories for young and older animals.

 The camels are ridden by children and teenagers, who are light enough not to overburden the camels but skilled enough to navigate the long-distance races.
+Many children and teenagers take their first ride on a camel during the festival, learning the traditional art of riding from a young age.

 This aspect of the race underscores the community and familial aspects of the sport, as families work together to train both the camels and their young riders for the competition.